Effective Masses and Spring-Rates and a Lever-Ratio or Gear-Ratio

 Referring Springs across a Lever

-Reduction of a Spring across a Lever Ratio
+Reduction of Spring's Stiffness 'across' a Lever Ratio

-Reduction of a Spring across a Lever Ratio
+Reduction of Spring's Stiffness 'across' a Lever Ratio

 Use the Potential-Energy of a Spring to equate the Spring-Rate at points A and B.